Meet the governors:

 - 2 Staff Governors including the Headteacher

-We also have 2 Associate Members, Deputy Headteacher and SENCo, Melina Burrowes, and Learning Support Assistant (LSA), Nicola Johnson.
+We also have 1 Associate Member, Deputy Headteacher and SENDCo, Melina Burrowes.

 The full Governing Body meets once a term and we have 2 committees which also meet termly to focus on Finance & Resources and Teaching & Learning.
 The Caretaker, Michael Cole, and the School Business Manager, Emma Corrigan, regularly attend Finance & Resources Committee meetings and the Governing Body meets 3 times a year with the Senior Leadership Team for a joint Teaching & Learning Committee meeting.